firehol/netdata/collectors/statsd.plugin/README.md

 Netdata will accept UDP packets up to 9000 bytes, but the underlying network will not exceed MTU.

-> You can read more about the network maxium transmission unit(MTU) in this cloudflare [article](https://www.cloudflare.com/en-gb/learning/network-layer/what-is-mtu/).
+> You can read more about the network maximum transmission unit(MTU) in this cloudflare [article](https://www.cloudflare.com/en-gb/learning/network-layer/what-is-mtu/).

 ## Configuration